-Need a wedding policy right now for a venue in the U.S.?
-Use our quick links: GatherGuard, Special Insurance, WedSafe, and EventSure.
+Need a wedding insurance policy for a venue in the U.S.?
+See our comparison post here our use the recommendation tool below:

-Wedding liability insurance is a critical part of any wedding and can protect both the couple and venue from unforeseen incidents that could lead to financial loss.
+Wedding insurance is a critical part of any wedding and can protect both the couple and venue from unforeseen incidents that could lead to financial loss.
 Not a great way to start of a marriage.
-Unfortunately, wedding events insurance is painful to acquire, especially given all the other things that the couple needs to worry about like catering and decor.

 Fortunately, wedding insurance is very affordable and easy to acquire within minutes, allowing the bride and groom to focus on other aspects of the wedding, while having peace of mind.